Invoice AI Automation: The Cost-Reduction Math, Modeled

 Every invoice that hits a desk triggers the same chain: someone opens the email, downloads the PDF, keys in the line items, matches it to a PO, routes it for approval, handles exceptions, and files it.
 At a $10M firm processing thousands of invoices per month, those 15-20 minutes per invoice add up to a full-time salary spent on data entry.

 The $7.00 per invoice figure comes from loaded labor cost: the person doing the work, the person reviewing the work, the software they use, and the errors that create rework.
-Stack Overflow documented this exact math before automating their own AP workflow (Morning Brew / Attainment analysis).
+Published AP automation benchmarks from IOFM and Vic.ai show this same cost structure across enterprise deployments (Attainment analysis).

 At 1,000 invoices per month, that is $7,000 in processing costs. $84,000 per year.
 For work that produces zero revenue and zero competitive advantage.

-The cost per invoice dropped from $7.00 to $0.20.
-The two people who used to spend their days on data entry shifted to exception handling and vendor relationship management.
-Work that actually requires a human brain.
+Modeled this way, the cost per invoice falls from $7.00 to under $1.50.
+The people who would have spent their days on data entry shift to exception handling and vendor relationship management: work that actually requires a human brain.

 The Results

-A 97% cost reduction on a single process.
+A modeled cost reduction of up to 80% on a single process.
 Here is the before and after.

 |---|---|---|